ZAO WOU-KI (1920-2013)

 His visit to the United States in 1957 after his break with his wife does not interrupt this trend but considerably increases his international notoriety.
 After meeting with American abstract painters, he appreciates that a work of art does not need a title to convey a feeling.

-The oil on canvas 114 x 163 cm painted in the same year, for sale by Sotheby's in Hong Kong on March 31, appears as an antithesis to the example above.
+The untitled Oracle Bones painted in 1958 offer a great diversity of expression.
+An oil on canvas 114 x 163 cm painted in that year appears as an antithesis to the example above.
 The sweetness of the background painted in cream white enhanced with light brown and jade green brings a peaceful atmosphere accentuated by the calligraphic sharpness of the large central pseudo-writing.

-This artwork is estimated HK $ 60M, lot 1026.
+It was sold for HK $ 116M from a lower estimate of HK $ 60M by Sotheby's on March 31 2019, lot 1026.
 Please watch the video shared by the auction house.

 In France in the 1950s, Zao soon renounces figurative art and expresses feelings, nature and seasons by harmonies of colors.
 The originality of his art in comparison with the expressionists is to apply to oil on canvas the techniques and wrist movements of Chinese calligraphy.